lindbrook/cholera/README.md

 ![](man/figures/README-walk-1.png)

-To explore the data, you can consider a variety of scenarios by computing neighborhoods using any desired subset of pumps.
+To explore the data, you can consider a variety of scenarios by computing neighborhoods based on any subset of pumps.
 Here's the result excluding the Broad Street pump.

 ``` r
 plot(neighborhoodWalking(-7))